Explore Courses

 FAQs

-What IELTS score is equal to C2?
+What IELTS score is required to reach CEFR level C1?

-Is A2 level good for study abroad?
+Is CEFR level B2 sufficient for studying abroad?

 Do all universities use CEFR levels?